nf-core/multiplesequencealign/docs/usage.md

 2. **Guide Tree**: (Optional) Renders a guide tree.
 3. **Align**: aligns the sequences.
 4. **Evaluate**: (Optional) The obtained alignments are evaluated with different metrics: Sum Of Pairs (SoP), Total Column score (TC), iRMSD, Total Consistency Score (TCS), etc. Skip by passing `--skip_eval` as a parameter.
-5. **Report**: Reports about the collected information of the runs are reported in a shiny app and a summary table in multiqc.
+5. **Report**: Reports about the collected information of the runs are reported in a Shiny app and a summary table in MultiQC.
 Skip by passing `--skip_shiny` and `--skip_multiqc`.

 ### 1. INPUT FILES SUMMARY

-Summary information about the input fasta files are calculated.
+Summary information about the input fasta files is calculated.
 Skip by `--skip_stats`.

 1. Sequence similarity.
 Calculates pairwise and average sequence similarity is calculated using TCOFFEE.
 Activate with `--calc_sim` (default: false).
 2. General summary.
 Calculates the number and the average length of sequences.
 Activate with `--calc_seq_stats` (default: true).